 Have a cross-country move coming up, and trying to figure out how you're going to do it as cheaply as possible?
-Here are some strategies to help you save hundreds (if not thousands) on your long distance move.
+Here are some strategies to help you save hundreds (if not thousands) on your long-distance move.

 Rent a Moving Truck or Van

 If you're looking to save as much as possible, a DIY move is definitely the way to go.
 This will eliminate all the cost of having someone else pack, move, and unpack your stuff.
 Just rent a moving truck, pay for your fuel and travel expenses, and you're all set.
-A 26-foot truck is big enough to move the typical three to four bedroom house, and doesn't require a special driver's license to operate.
+A 26-foot truck is big enough to move the typical three to four-bedroom house and doesn't require a special driver's license to operate.
 As you calculate the cost of a DIY move, don't forget to factor the cost of the fuel.
-According to U-Pack, a 26-foot diesel moving truck may only get 8 to 10 miles per gallon.
+According to U-Pack, a 26-foot diesel moving truck may only get eight to 10 miles per gallon.
 That will add considerably to the rental cost that you're quoted.

 Rent a Moving Container

 If you don't have the time, or desire, to tackle a full-blown DIY move, consider renting a moving container.
 It'll be dropped off at your house, so you can fill it up at your leisure.
 Then, it'll be picked up and shipped across the country.
 You'll pay a flat-rate for each container (as little as $60), plus a delivery and shipping fee (determined by mileage).
 If you don't have homeowner's insurance, you may also need to pay for insurance to protect your stuff while it's packed up and in transit.
 Moving containers are rented for one month at a time, so if you need extra time to pack or unpack, or you can't get into your new home right away, this option offers some flexibility.
 In fact, if you need the moving company to store your stuff for a while, they can do that, too.
 PODS and U-Haul are two companies that offer this service.

 Tip to Save Even More